Things-Hive/Things-Hive/docs/pages/porting-to-new-platforms.md

 > [!NOTE]
 > Some information is deliberately omitted.
-We will be publishing the full details once our research paper is published.
+We will be releasing the full details once our research paper is published.

 ## Supported Platforms
 ### Raspberry-Pi 4